InfinityVM/InfinityVM/book/src/integration/offchain.md

 #### Testing an App Server

 Because of the limitations of foundry, we don't have an SDK to write end-to-end tests for an app server in Solidity.
 Instead, you would need to write tests for your app server similar to how you would write end-to-end tests for any multi service setup.
-For example, we have written end-to-end tests for the [CLOB app server example](./clob.md) in the [`clob.rs` file](https://github.com/InfinityVM/InfinityVM/blob/main/test/e2e/tests/clob.rs) in Rust.
+For example, we have written end-to-end tests for the [Matching Game example](../apps/matching-game.md) in the [`matching_game.rs` file](https://github.com/InfinityVM/InfinityVM/blob/main/test/e2e/tests/matching_game.rs) in Rust.
 You can take a look at the [test harness](https://github.com/InfinityVM/InfinityVM/blob/main/test/e2e/src/lib.rs) for inspiration.